 If there is no such legal obligation, this does not prevent you from carrying out DBS checks, but you will have to identify an alternative lawful basis, such as Legitimate interests is one of the six lawful bases for processing personal data.
 You must have a lawful basis in order to process personal data in line with the ‘lawfulness, fairness and transparency’ principle. or Public Task.
 It is worth noting, however, that due to the higher risk nature of criminal convictions data, if relying on Legitimate Interests it will be harder to demonstrate how business interests outweigh the risk to individuals’ rights in the balancing assessment that is required.

 Another thing to be aware of is that, in addition to a lawful basis, you must also identify an additional condition for processing.
 Although this sounds similar to the requirements for processing special category data, it is in fact different.
-Whilst to process special category data you must identify an Article 9 condition for processing, for data relating to criminality, you must meet one of the conditions listed in Schedule 1 of the UK’s The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998)., unless the processing is under the control of official authority.
+Whilst to process special category data you must identify an Article 9 condition for processing, for data relating to criminality, you must meet one of the conditions listed in Schedule 1 of the UK’s The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation., unless the processing is under the control of official authority.

 Where you rely on a lawful basis other than legal obligation (where it is automatically considered necessary and proportionate), you need to ensure that requesting criminal offence data is a necessary and proportionate way of achieving the purpose for which you are collecting this information.
 An example of this may be choosing to only DBS check employees who may be working on site alone, rather than all staff even if some are always supervised; or only DBS checking individuals of a certain level of authority or above, who may be in more of a position to cause harm to the business if they were to be employed inappropriately.